Penglai-Enclave/Penglai-Enclave-sPMP/README.md

 - The test qemu version is 5.2.0.
 - The fw_payload.elf is the opensbi file.
-- The openEuler-preview.riscv64.qcow2 is the disk image for OpenEuler.
+- The openEuler-preview.riscv64.qcow2 is the disk image for OpenEuler (You can download from https://repo.openeuler.org/openEuler-preview/RISC-V/Image/).
 - To login, username is "root", passwd is "openEuler12#$"

 Note: a script, run_openeuler.sh is provided to execute the above command easily